Lachlan Fraser: Storylines

 Lachlan is at work at the Northern Districts Hospital when he consoles an upset Shannon.
 He invites her to the hospital ball and Shannon accepts.
 When a storm causes as blackout in Summer Bay, Lachlan attends to a shipwreck and clashes with Kelly Watson, the doctor he is replacing.
 Lachie moves in with Kelly's ex-boyfriend Travis Nash (Nic Testoni) and Jesse McGregor (Ben Unwin) and befriends student nurse Selina Roberts (Tempany Deckert).
 Lachlan continues dating Shannon and takes her to meet his family.
 He is upset to learn that his parents Peter and Diana are separating.
 Shannon acts uncomfortable around Lachlan and when Mandy arrives in Summer Bay it is revealed that Shannon has feelings for her.
 Lachlan asks Shannon to marry him, but she opts to be with Mandy and leaves for Paris.

 Lachlan is upset and has sex with Chloe, but they agree that it was a one-night stand.
 Chloe becomes to victim of a hate campaign led by Brad Cooper (Bruce Samazan) and Karen Williams (Anna Brionoswski).
 He decides to offer Chloe support through her ordeal.
 Lachlan begins dating Terri and when he discovers that Chloe is pregnant, he assumes that Jesse is the father.
 Terri ends their relationship and Lachlan discovers that Chloe is carrying his child.
 He decides to stand by Chloe, but Diana is annoyed and attempts to keep them apart.
 She uses Chloe's previous addiction to amphetamines to blackmail her.
 Irene Roberts (Lynne McGranger) records a conversation between Diana and Chloe and gives Lachlan a copy.
 He tells Diana to leave them alone and the pair decide to start a relationship.
 They enjoy their romance and move in together.
 Chloe goes into labour and she has a daughter.

-Lachlan begins feeling increasingly tired and goes for a check-up.
-He is diagnosed with a brain tumour and forced to have surgery, which is successful.
-But he suffers a cerebral haemorrhage that leaves him in a coma.
+Unfortunately Lachlan and Chloe's happiness is short lived, as soon after Olivia's birth Lachlan begins suffering from a persistent headache and agrees to go for a check-up.
+He is diagnosed with a brain tumour and forced to have surgery, and while the surgery is initially successful Lachlan later suffers a cerebral haemorrhage which leaves him in a coma.
 When he regains consciousness he has brain damage and is left unable to fully move or communicate.
 He becomes depressed and annoyed with Chloe and Diana's arguments over his care.
 Chloe attempts to be his carer; but Diana tempts Lachlan into leaving for the United States to receive professional treatment.
 He leaves Chloe behind, but some time later she plans a surprise visit.
 She and Olivia arrive in the US to find Lachlan's speech and movement have improved, but he is now living with a new lover, Dana.
 Chloe leaves and is upset to learn that he has since married Dana.
 Lachie dies when he suffers another haemorrhage and a memorial service is held in Summer Bay.